 As of December 2021, every major lithium producer outside of China has made a net-zero commitment to reduce greenhouse gas (GHG) emissions.

-In the image below, it is clear to see how electricity production GHG is projected to decrease with the advancements of renewable electricity sources.
-However, battery manufacturing GHG projections for BEV seems to remain the same for most regional projections.
+In the image below, it is clear to see how electricity production GHG is projected to decrease with the advancements in renewable electricity sources.
+However, battery manufacturing GHG projections for BEV seem to remain the same for most regional projections.
 How can we further reduce the CO2 footprint of battery manufacturing?

-Currently, 19% of the energy demands for a lithium battery pack stems from battery cell production (page 18 at ivl.se).
+Currently, 19% of the energy demands for a lithium battery pack stem from battery cell production (page 18 at ivl.se).

-Of that 19%, 43% of the process energies of lithium battery cell production stems from running the dry rooms (page 20 at ivl.se).
+Of that 19%, 43% of the process energies of lithium battery cell production stem from running the dry rooms (page 20 at ivl.se).

-Battery dry rooms is one of the main reasons for the high CO2 footprint related to battery cell production because of the large quantities of gas or electricity needed to run the dehumidifiers to keep the dry room dry—that is a relative humidity of under 1% and dew points ranging from -40°C to -120°C. Cotes offers an alternative Ultradry-air Solution for battery dry rooms that uses the Cotes Patented Exergic Technology, enabling the dehumidifiers to run on waste heat, solar thermal energy or heat pumps.
-This can cut the GHG emissions by up to 95%, making the battery pack up to 7,7% greener.
+Battery dry rooms are one of the main reasons for the high CO2 footprint related to battery cell production because of the large quantities of gas or electricity needed to run the dehumidifiers to keep the dry room dry—that is a relative humidity of under 1% and dew points ranging from -40°C to -120°C. Cotes offers an Ultradry-air solution for battery dry rooms, that uses Cotes Patented Exergic Technology, enabling the dehumidifiers to run on waste heat, solar thermal energy, or heat pumps.
+This can cut GHG emissions by up to 95%, making the battery pack up to 7,7% greener.

 In a typical EV, the battery share of the total CO2 footprint is 40-50%.
-Meaning drying the dry room the right way can reduce the CO2 footprint of the entire car by 3-4%.
+This means that drying the dry room the right way can reduce the CO2 footprint of the entire car by 3-4%.
 The good thing is that it is also the most economical solution.
 We had a closer look at a recent case study in Western Europe to argue ROI and cost savings.